Sooraj-z/deepfake-detection-cifake/README.md

 **License:** MIT License — same as CIFAR-10
 This project does not claim ownership of the dataset.
 All rights remain with the original creators.

-**If you use this dataset, please cite:**
+### 📚 Acknowledgements

+This project is based on the **CIFAKE** dataset published by:

-> Bird, J.J. and Lotfi, A. (2024).
-CIFAKE: Image Classification and Explainable Identification of AI-Generated Synthetic Images. *IEEE Access*.
+- Bird, J.J. and Lotfi, A. (2024). *CIFAKE: Image Classification and Explainable Identification of AI-Generated Synthetic Images*.
+IEEE Access.
-> Krizhevsky, A., & Hinton, G. (2009).
-Learning multiple layers of features from tiny images.
+- Krizhevsky, A., & Hinton, G. (2009). *Learning multiple layers of features from tiny images*.

 ## 📁 Repo Contents
 - `CIFAKE_Deep_Learning.ipynb` – full model pipeline (Colab notebook)